adityakashyap88/NIRMAYA/README.md

 # Niramaya: Disease Outbreak Alert & Health Information System

 ## Overview
-Niramaya is a comprehensive health information and disease outbreak alert system designed for rapid, multilingual, and accessible communication.
+Niramaya is a comprehensive AI driven health information and disease outbreak alert system designed for rapid, multilingual, and accessible communication.
 It integrates a chatbot engine, messaging gateways, admin dashboard, integration with government health APIs, and robust data storage, all deployable on modern cloud infrastructure.

 ## System Architecture